My Life in a Seashell

 Hi, I’m Ashley Shoshan, a fashion loving, beach-bumming, adventure seeking, travel addict.
 I want to introduce myself, share a bit of my life and the journey that has brought me to Seiba.

 It is perhaps because of varied background that I have been blessed with global curiosity and a traveler's spirit.
-My mom has always been drawn to the mystique of Africa, while my Dad makes regular trip to Israel to see family.
 I love it all!
 It made no difference whether my feet were buried deep in the red sands of Namibia or floating toes up in the Dead Sea.
 The more I traveled the more I learned.
 At each new location, I found myself captivated by the unique, local culture and fashion styles.
 As I journeyed, I collected handcrafted items and slowly began blending them into my wardrobe.

 During my college years, my soul yearned to break free of the campus confines.
-I fed my inner travel bug (and kept my parents happy) by signing up for student exchange programs to extend my learning beyond the classroom.
+I fed my inner travel bug by signing up for student exchange programs to extend my learning beyond the classroom.

 When I returned to classes in San Diego, I realized that I needed to be more than just a casual sightseer.
 This realization inspired me to help build World Entrepreneurs Do Good, a San Diego State University Student-Led Social Venture with a mission to alleviate economic problems affecting the global poor.
 We developed a program to allow students to work the Grameen Bank, a world bank for the poor.
 Unlike traditional banking, the Grameen Bank assists impoverished populations (primarily women) by creating loans and training so they may create sustainable businesses.
 It was the very concept behind Grameen that encouraged the growth of Seiba.

 Kuna Yala cuties